 Our decorative art and craft collections feature silver, ceramics, furniture, glass, jewellery, textiles and sailors' craftwork.

-Our collection of decorative arts and crafts range from valuable presentation pieces to inexpensive, disposable souvenirs that were fashionable at the time of production.
+Our collection range from valuable presentation pieces to inexpensive, disposable souvenirs that were fashionable at the time of production.

 The collection comprises 2040 items dating mainly from the eighteenth to the twentieth century.
 A substantial number of pieces commemorate individuals, events and vessels.
 Generic material mainly depicts sailors, a genre partly inspired by nautical melodrama.
 Ceramics collected because they belonged to significant individuals include a number of important services ordered by Horatio Nelson (1758-1805) and a Chinese export teapot bowl and two mugs about 1750, associated with the family of Captain James Cook.